shonteag/pyback/README.rst

 Examples
 ========

-To view examples, download source directory or browse to file ``pyback_examples.py``.
+To view examples, download source directory or `view here on github`_.
 There are several examples available, all are documented within the source code.
 To run examples: ::